Historic Female Influences Abound Including those Making History Today

 Historic structures bear the names of female members of iconic families including Mt Ada named for the wife of William Wrigley Jr., Ada Elizabeth Foote Wrigley and the Hotel Atwater named for Helen Atwater Wrigley.
 Claressa Avenue is named for early Catalina Island Company Owner George Shatto’s wife Clara.

 Over the years women have continued to have considerable influence, in fact, today the Island is represented by Los Angeles County Supervisor Chair Janice Hahn and California State Senator Lena Gonzalez; Avalon is led by Mayor Anni Marshall and three other female council members.
-Catalina Island Medical Center’s Chief of Staff is Dr. Aimee Warren, Family Nurse Practitioner is Santa Dominguez and Catrina Awalt is its Board of Directors Chair.
-Our pharmacist at Leo's drugstore is Sue Ponce.
 Our postmaster is Margarita Jackson and the list goes on.

 “We're fortunate to have so many strong, smart, sassy, resilient women who have made the choice to impact their community in a positive way through their work & lives in Avalon,” Avalon City Councilwoman Lisa Lavelle said.
 “Having worked for and learned from many amazing female entrepreneurs in Avalon I am bowled over by the staggering amount of knowledge and life experience they've imparted to younger generations and because of that example, I work to do the same through interactions with service clubs, volunteering in the community, presentations for Avalon Schools, and just in being a strong community partner who is willing to take the time to help when asked.”